 The first problem was to skip the header – the first 64 bytes of the file.
 This was done on my MacBook Air – so luckily, I had Ternimal.app at my disposal – and therefore I could use the “dd” command:

 4032+0 records in

 4032 bytes transferred in 0.015168 secs (265824 bytes/sec)

 bs” parameter sets the block size to 1 byte and the “

 skip” parameter tells how many blocks to skip. “

 in” and “

-out” defines the input and output files repectively.
+out” defines the input and output files respectively.

-After trimming the file from the header only the “inflated” database file was left.
-After looking low and high (for about 3 minutes) for a tool on my Mac to deflate the file I gave up and rolled my own.
-The result is here, the Deflate class:
+After trimming the file from the header, only the “inflated” database file was left.
+After looking low and high (for about 3 minutes) for a tool on my Mac to deflate the file, I gave up and rolled my own.
+The result is here, the

 public static void Main (string args)